gaps-closure/capo/README.md

 ## Running the Partitioner
 To run the partitioner in command line, following the steps [here](partitioner/README.md).
-To run the partitioner in Visual Studio Code, follow the instructions in [CVI](../cvi/README.md) to build and install Code, if it has not been installed.
-Then following the following steps.
+To run the partitioner in Visual Studio Code, follow the instructions in [CVI](https://github.com/gaps-closure/cvi/blob/master/README.md) to build and install Code, if it has not been installed.
+Then follow the steps below.

 Start VS Code as follows, if it is not already running.